21+Licensed UAE gaming guide Responsible Gaming · About

 Federal Decree-Law No. 25 of 2025 removed those articles, with effect from 1 June 2026.
 The change has two practical effects:

-The GCGRA framework
+The GCGRA framework and who it licenses

 The GCGRA holds approximately 21 licences across 22 categories as of Q1 2026 according to the regulator’s public register.
 The B2B vendor count is roughly 85% of the total; B2C operator licences are a small handful.